 Mrs. Rochie Berkowitz is the founding principal of Chaviva High School.
-She has been a girls high school teacher and mechaneches in Cleveland for over 17 years.
+She has been a girls’ high school teacher and mechaneches in Cleveland for almost 20 years.
 She received her BA from Maimonides College and her teachers’ training and certification through Yavne Teachers Seminary and Ateres Bnos Yerushalayim.
-In addition to the time she has spent in the classroom, Mrs. Berkowitz utilized opportunities to connect with her students in her roles as Student Council Coordinator and Director of annual school productions.
-Over the years, she has managed countless extra-curricular programs, developed fundraising campaigns and coordinated various learning programs for students in grades 9-12.
+In addition to her time in the classroom, Mrs. Berkowitz has had opportunities to connect with her students in her roles as Student Council Coordinator and Director of Annual School Productions.
+Over the years, she has managed countless extra-curricular programs, developed fundraising campaigns, and coordinated various learning programs for students in grades 9-12.
 Mrs. Berkowitz is the 2015 recipient of the Jewish Education Center of Cleveland’s Ratner Goldberg Teacher of the Year Award.
-She founded Bnos Aliyah, an independent program for both high school and post high school girls looking to take ownership of their Torah learning outside of a formal classroom setting.
+She founded Bnos Aliyah, an independent program for high school and post-high school girls looking to take ownership of their Torah learning outside a formal classroom setting.
 Her passion for chinuch habanos is driven by her love and admiration for her students, their struggles, and their successes.
 As Principal of Chaviva High School, Mrs. Berkowitz’s vision is to create an atmosphere of motivation and positivity in which students are encouraged to reach beyond their comfort zone to discover their greatness within.Mrs.
 Berkowitz will also be teaching Chumash to the 9th grade this year and is the 9th-grade mechaneches.

 Rabbi Dovid Aaron Gross

 Rabbi Dovid Aaron Gross is the Rav of Kehillas Beis Doniel in Cleveland Heights, Ohio.
-He studied in the Talmudical Yeshiva of Philadelphia, Mir Yerushalayim, Beth Medrash Govoha where he received semichah, and Kollel Ateres Chaim Boruch in Cleveland Hts.
+He studied in the Talmudical Yeshiva of Philadelphia, Mir Yerushalayim, Beth Medrash Govoha, where he received semichah, and Kollel Ateres Chaim Boruch in Cleveland Heights.
 In addition, he is Administrator of Yavne Teachers’ Seminary and Director of Bais Havaad Halacha Center’s Midwest Division.
 He has published Sefer Toras Chesed, a collection of essays from Rabbi Chaim Kreiswirth, The Five Minute Sermon on Chumash, The Five Minute Sermon Around the Year, 30 Days to Bar Mitzvah – An Illuminating Guide to the Mitzvah of Tefillin, 30 Days to the Pesach Seder and 30 Days to Simchas Torah.

-Rabbi Gross is the official posek for Chaviva High School and teaches our weekly shiur on Parshas HaShavuah which can be heard here
+Rabbi Gross is the official posek for Chaviva High School and teaches our weekly shiur on Parshas HaShavuah, which can be heard here.

 Dr. Moshe Ornstein

-Dr. Moshe Ornstein learned in the Yeshiva of Philadelphia and in the Mir Yeshiva in Yerushalayim.
+Dr. Moshe Ornstein learned in the Yeshiva of Philadelphia and the Mir Yeshiva in Yerushalayim.
 He then studied business and biology at Lander College for Men / Beis Medrash L’Talmud.
 He received his M.A. in biotechnology from Columbia University and his M.D. from Stony Brook University.
 He subsequently completed his medical training at the Cleveland Clinic.
 He currently serves as an oncologist, mentor, and medical school faculty member at the Cleveland Clinic, where he has received multiple teaching awards.
 In addition, he also teaches a night seder halacha chaburah at Yeshiva High School of Cleveland.
 Dr. Ornstein is very successful at developing and teaching a stimulating, interactive, and student-centered halacha curriculum that is both academically rigorous and fun!

-Mrs. Sarah Chava Greenblatt
+Mrs. Sarah Chava Greenblatt, Mechaneches